anand-ashish-iitg/BTP/README.md

 		$ cd apache-ctakes-3.2.2

 - UMLS dictionary access in cTAKES requires [UMLS Metathesaurus License](https://uts.nlm.nih.gov/license.html).
-To To process the files using cTAKES, create and account and request for the license.
+To process the files using cTAKES, create and account and request for the license.

 - Add the UMLS username and password to bin/runctakesCPE_train.sh and bin/runctakesCPE_test.sh by replacing UMLS_USERNAME and UMLS_PASSWORD present at the end of these files in the java command.